richardmleggett/MARTi/docs/source/installation.rst

 ``marti -h``

 If you see the help text, all is ok.
-MARTi GUI (front-end) installation----------------------------------The only pre-requistite is to have node.js installed. `You can download it from nodejs.org <https://nodejs.org/en/download/>`_.
-Then to install the MARTi GUI:``git clone <URL>``

-The server requires an options file which is placed in your home directory.
-An example is provided.
+MARTi GUI (front-end) installation----------------------------------Having copied the MARTi software onto the computer being used to run the front-end web server, you need to create an options file in your home directory that is required by the GUI.
+An example is provided with the code.
 To copy it to your home directory, type:

 ``cp marti_server_options.txt ~/``